Caelyb/2i_coding_Challenge/README.md

 - return given as an int type
 - lists only contain integers
-- becuase the array is in accending order a left and right pointer method can be used this makes the function more efficient than comparing each element to every other element
+- becuase the array is in accending order a left and right pointer method can be used this makes the function more efficient than checking combination of each element to every other element
 """